taylorjg/TicTacToePlay/README.md

   * Optimise assets e.g. JavaScript etc.
   * Remove unneeded stuff included in the Activator template
   * ~~Add/display a version number~~
+  * Setup Jenkins in a docker container to build/deploy

 ### Phase 3